The Four Upscale Neighbourhoods of Walt Disney World

 The Epcot/Boardwalk Resort Area

 Clustered around the shores of Crescent Lake not far from the World Showcase Entrance to Epcot are three more Deluxe Disney Resort hotels (two of which also offer Deluxe Villa accommodations): Disney’s Beach Club Resort and Disney’s Boardwalk Inn each offer Disney Deluxe Villas in addition to traditional hotel rooms, while Disney’s Yacht Club Resort offers hotel rooms only.
+Nearby is Disney’s Riviera Resort, which is the newest member of this upscale neighbourhood.

 This neighbourhood is bustling with activity and boasts the bonus of being within very close range of two Walt Disney World theme parks: Epcot and Disney’s Hollywood Studios.